Does a Background Check Include Tax Records? Yes..Tax History, Returns

 They will, however, appear on federal bankruptcy checks- the information will stay on record for 10 years as mandated by the FCRA 15 U.S.C. § 1681c.4 Bankruptcies will appear on credit reports, but if an employer chooses only to do a criminal history report, they will not appear.

 An employer must obtain consent to a credit check as part of the potential employer’s background check, especially if it is in a sector such as bookkeeping or accounting.
 Or in other words, professionals cannot run a background check without your permission if it’s for reasons such as employment, licensing, housing, insurance etc..
-Although someone can run a background check on you without your permission or consent if it’s for personal reasons like screening a date, a neighbor, or distant family member.
+Although someone can conduct a background check on you without your consent if it’s for personal reasons like screening a date, a neighbor, or distant family member.

 But regardless, they would not base the hiring decision on credit alone and if the applicant refuses, they may potentially lose a chance of gaining employment.